nystudio107/craft-instantanalytics-ga4/docs/docs/overview.md

 You can also track asset/media views in Google Analytics, either as PageViews or as Events.
 This lets you track otherwise untrackable things such as individual RSS feed accesses, images, PDF files, etc.

-If you are using Craft Commerce 4, Instant Analytics will automatically send Google Analytics Enhanced eCommerce data to your Google Analytics account as items are added/removed from your cart, and orders are tracked as well.
+If you are using Craft Commerce, Instant Analytics will automatically send Google Analytics Enhanced eCommerce data to your Google Analytics account as items are added/removed from your cart, and orders are tracked as well.

 Instant Analytics is implemented on the demo site [Brads for Men](https://bradsformen.com)